AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure.md

         SUMMARY: ${{ steps.tf-plan-string.outputs.summary }}
       run: |
         echo "$SUMMARY" >> $GITHUB_STEP_SUMMARY

-  terraform-apply:
-    name: 'Terraform Apply'
-    if: github.ref == 'refs/heads/main' && needs.terraform-plan.outputs.tfplanExitCode == 2
-    runs-on: ubuntu-latest
-    environment: dev
-    needs: [terraform-plan]

-    steps:
-    # Checkout the repository to the GitHub Actions runner
-    - name: Checkout
-      uses: actions/checkout@v4

-    # Install the latest version of Terraform CLI and configure the Terraform CLI configuration file with a Terraform Cloud user API token
-    - name: Setup Terraform
-      uses: hashicorp/setup-terraform@v2

-    # Initialize a new or existing Terraform working directory by creating initial files, loading any remote state, downloading modules, etc.
-    - name: Terraform Init
-      run: terraform init
-      working-directory: ${{ github.workspace }}/iac

-    # Download saved plan from artifacts
-    - name: Download Terraform Plan
-      uses: actions/download-artifact@v3
-      with:
-        name: tfplan

     # Terraform Apply
     - name: Terraform Apply
+      working-directory: ${{ github.workspace }}/iac/terraform/Part2
-      run: terraform apply -auto-approve tfplan
+      run: terraform apply -auto-approve ${{ github.workspace }}/iac/terraform/Part2/tfplan
-      working-directory: ${{ github.workspace }}/iac

 ```

-//TODO: Terraform above does not work and not sure what this will look like for tf users...

 >**Note:** If doing bicep, you don't currently have a `deployContactWebArchitecture.bicep` file so you'll get a failure.
-For Terraform if you had a working *.tf file you may have succeeded here. not sure yet.
+For Terraform you should see a plan with no changes being generated.

 1. For Bicep: Even though the run failed, validate login was successful